Pete's Walks - Kensworth and everywhere (part 4)

 The path beside Dedmansey Wood

-Eventually I turned right, on a path just inside the edge of what was now Byslips Wood.
-This took me to Byslips Road (one of the main roads between Kensworth and Studham), where I turned left for a short distance before taking a path on the right.
+Eventually I turned right (immediately before a field corner), on a path just inside the edge of what was now Byslips Wood.
+This took me to Byslips Road (one of the main roads between Kensworth and Studham), where I turned left for a short distance before taking a path on the right (the start of the path is easy to miss, it is immediately before the first house on the right).

 The path through the edge of Byslips Wood

-This soon crossed part of a large stubble field, and continued beside a small wood on the right.
+This soon crossed part of a large stubble field, passing a solitary tree, and continued beside a small wood on the right.
 Beyond the wood, the stubble gave way to what had once been a decent crop of beans, but which was now a blackened scraggly mess, presumably intended for animal fodder eventually.
-On the far side of the field, my path continued through a small wood to reach the edge of Holywell.
+On the far side of this very large field, my path continued through a small wood to reach the edge of Holywell.

 Near the start of the path from Byslips Road